Gardamuse/gardamuse.github.io/pages/character-submission.md

 layout: single-post
 ---

+So, you want to submit a character?
+That's great, I love seeing all high quality characters :D

+At minimum you will have to submit a [Kisekae 2](http://pochi.lix.jp/k_kisekae2.html) image sequence, but likely you will want to submit some writing (name, story etc.) as well!
+This page details what you have to do.

+(If you are looking to submit a non-kisekae character sequence, get in touch!
+My e-mail is gardamuse@gmail.com.)

 ### Gettings Started
 * Read this document.
 * Create three frames: High IQ / Medium IQ / Low IQ.